Lawyer in Alaska Representing Victims of Bicycle Accidents and Bicycle Deaths

 For example, a car driver owes bicyclists a duty of care on the road, which typically means following the rules of the road.
 Pedestrians owe a duty of care to be mindful of other people in and around the roads and bike paths.
 When pedestrians bring their animals on walks, they must control their animals and avoid interfering with the safety of others, like cyclists.

-Common Injuries in Cyclist Accidents in Anchorage
+Common Injuries in Cyclist Accidents and Bicycle Deaths in Anchorage

 Injuries from bike accidents range from scratches to death.
 Like any accident, the severity is dependent on the circumstances.
 Common injuries include: